a-littlebit/node-regkey/README.md

 #### Closing a key

-The key will be automatically closed when the JavaScript object is  garbage collected
+The key will be automatically closed when the JavaScript object is  garbage coll

 You can also close it manually